 - Portfolio/Work Samples (examples of professional work, design work, research, teaching, and/or other work relevant to advanced research).

 - For international applicants whose first language is not English, a minimum TOEFL score of 100 iBT, or or a score of 7.0 on the International English Language Testing System (IELTS) exam is required.
-Applicants with TOEFL scores from 79-99 iBT, or an IELTS score of 6.5 will be considered for admission only with the stipulation that further coursework in English be taken.
+Applicants with TOEFL scores from 79-99 iBT, or an IELTS score of 6.5 may be considered for admission with the stipulation that further coursework in English be taken.

 In addition, the Reasons Statement submitted to the Graduate School must also incorporate the following information: